 Does the stitch pattern look familiar?
 It’s a modified “Catherine Wheel”, a.k.a. “sunburst stitch”.
 This popular crochet stitch pattern is often used for thick wool scarves and afghans.
 I tweaked it a bit to prevent gaps that commonly happen between the tall stitches of the “wheels”.

 I have a few more idea for hems I’d like to try but I don’t want them to slow me down too much.
 Each time I try a hem idea, I block it, let it dry, style and photograph it.
 Then I have to edit each photo a bit so that the tones and light levels match ok.
-Each photo is taken on a different day and time of day.
+I take each photo on a different day and time of day.
 A few were taken during Hurricane Hermine!